Gastrointestinal Stromal Tumor (GIST)

 -

 Avapritinib.
-This medicine targets a gene change called an exon 18 mutation.
+This medicine targets a specific gene change called PDGFRA exon 18 mutation.
 It might be used if tests show that your cancer cells have this mutation.
-GISTs with this mutation don't usually respond well to other targeted therapy medicines.
+GISTs with this mutation don't often respond well to imatinib and other targeted therapy medicines.

-Other treatments, like radiation therapy and chemotherapy, are seldom used to treat GIST.
+Other treatments, like radiation therapy and chemo, are often not effective.
+They are not often used to treat GIST.

-Talk with your healthcare providers about your treatment options.
+Talk with your healthcare providers about your treatment choices.
 Make a list of questions.
-Think about the benefits and possible side effects of each option.
+Think about the benefits and possible side effects of each choice.
 Talk about your concerns with your healthcare provider before making a decision.

 What are treatment side effects?